Ellis Brigham Social & Environmental Responsibility

 We know we can never do enough for society and the environment but with your help we can certainly make a difference.
 That’s why Ellis Brigham has committed to a series of initiatives that are aimed at reducing our environmental impact and helping people enjoy the outdoors.
 These include, but are not limited to;

-- Online orders are delivered in recycled Low-density polyethylene (LDPE) and we’d encourage all our customers to reuse the bags as much as possible.
+Occasionally we may use recycled Low-density polyethylene (LDPE) and we’d encourage all our customers to reuse these bags as much as possible.

 "It's all about having fun outside and knowing that future generations are going to be able to experience that"